GEP-1731: HTTPRoute Retries¶

 Passing a request to the next server can be limited by the number of tries and by time.

-• proxy_next_upstream_timeout time Limits the time during which a request can be passed to the next server.
+Limits the time during which a request can be passed to the next server.
 The 0 value turns off this limitation.
-Equivalent to the Gateway API BackendRequest timeout.
+Equivalent to the Gateway API BackendRequest timeout.proxy_next_upstream_tries number

-• max_fails=number Sets the number of unsuccessful attempts to communicate with the server that should happen in the duration set by the fail_timeout parameter to consider the server unavailable for a duration also set by the fail_timeout parameter.
+parameter.
 By default, the number of unsuccessful attempts is set to 1.
 The zero value disables the accounting of attempts.
-What is considered an unsuccessful attempt is defined by the proxy_next_upstream, fastcgi_next_upstream, uwsgi_next_upstream, scgi_next_upstream, memcached_next_upstream, and grpc_next_upstream directives.
+What is considered an unsuccessful attempt is defined by the proxy_next_upstream, fastcgi_next_upstream, uwsgi_next_upstream, scgi_next_upstream, memcached_next_upstream, and grpc_next_upstream directives. -

 May be possible to implement more advanced logic through Lua scripting or NGINX JavaScript.